simeononsecurity/simeononsecurity.ch/content/articles/next-gen-firewalls_-features-you-can't-ignore-for-your-business/index.en.md

 ### Are next-gen firewalls suitable for small businesses?

 Yes, next-gen firewalls are suitable for small businesses.
-They offer scalable architecture, centralized policy management, and streamlined network management, making them easy to deploy and manage even for organizations with limited resources.
+They offer scalable architecture, centralized policy management, and simplified network management, making them easy to deploy and manage even for organizations with limited resources.

 ### Do next-gen firewalls support cloud integration?